Instance-Optimality of Bidirectional PageRank Estimation: Introduction

+PageRank is a classic graph centrality measure introduced in \cite{page1998pagerank}.
+The definition of PageRank builds on so-called {\em $\alpha$-discounted random walks}, where $\alpha \in (0,1)$ is a parameter typically assumed to be constant.
+Such a random walk has a start vertex, predefined or randomly sampled.
+In each step, it terminates with probability $\alpha$, or continues to a uniformly chosen out-neighbor with probability $1-\alpha$.
+Throughout the paper, for simplicity we assume that every dangling vertex has a self-loop, so that every vertex has at least one out-neighbor.
+Following prior work~\cite{lofgren2014fast, bressan2023sublinear, wang2024revisiting, soda_Thorup0W026}, we assume that $\alpha$ is a constant.

+Given a directed graph $G=(V,E)$ and a vertex $t\in V$, the \emph{PageRank} of $t$, denoted $\pi(t)$, is defined as the probability that an $\alpha$-discounted walk starting from a uniformly random vertex terminates at $t$.
+A widely used variant is the Personalized PageRank (PPR): for vertices $v,t \in V$, the PPR of $t$ with respect to $v$, denoted $\vpi(v,t)$, is the probability that an $\alpha$-discounted walk starting from $v$ terminates at $t$.
+Let $n=|V|$ denote the number of vertices in $G$.
+Then,

+\paragraph{Problem formulation. } In this paper, we study the problem of estimating a vertex's PageRank.
+The input to our problem is $(G,t)$, where $G$ is an arbitrary directed graph and $t$ is an arbitrary vertex in $G$ called the target vertex.
+The goal is to estimate the PageRank of $t$ (i.e., $\vpi(t)$) within a constant relative error with constant probability.

+For our results, we focus on algorithmic computational complexity under the standard RAM model.
+To clarify what query operations for interacting with the graph are available, we consider the standard query model~\cite[Chapter 10]{books_Goldreich17} for sublinear graph algorithms (see~\Cref{sec:preliminaries} for details).
+When describing the complexity of the problem, we use $n$ and $m$ to denote the number of vertices and edges in the graph $G$, respectively.
+The value of $n$ is part of the query model and is therefore available to the algorithms.
+We are not given any additional information about the graph.

-In this paper, we investigate the instance optimality~\cite{Roughgarden19_beyond} of a simple adaptive variant of a classic approach for estimating $\pi_G(t)$ up to a constant factor with constant success probability.
-The approach follows a standard bidirectional search framework: it combines the $\push$ operation with forward Monte Carlo simulations, where $\push$ is a canonical technique proposed by Andersen, Borgs, Chayes, Hopcroft, Mirrokni, and Teng in 2008~\cite{andersen2008local} to propagate random-walk probability mass backward from the target $t$ along in-edges.
+\paragraph{A classic bidirectional search algorithm. } In this paper, we investigate the instance optimality~\cite{instance_optimal_Roughgarden19,book_Roughgarden_beyond} of an adaptive variant of a simple, classic bidirectional search algorithm for PageRank from \cite{lofgren2014fast,lofgren2016personalized}, here refer to as \BiPR.

+The \BiPR algorithm combines the $\push$ operation with forward Monte Carlo simulations, where $\push$ is a canonical technique proposed in~\cite{andersen2008local} to propagate random-walk probability mass backward from the target $t$ along in-edges.
 In comparison, the Monte Carlo simulations generate $\alpha$-discounted random walks forward from uniformly chosen source vertices along out-edges.
+This bidirectional search algorithm was formally introduced in 2014~\cite{lofgren2014fast}, originally designed to estimate $\vpi(s,t)$ for a given pair of vertices $s$ and $t$, and it can be trivially extended to estimate $t$'s PageRank $\pi(t)$ (simply add a new source $s$ with edges to all nodes in the original graph).
+A simplified version, was later proposed in 2016~\cite{lofgren2016personalized}, optimizing the way $\push$ and Monte Carlo simulations are combined.
+It is this simplified version, applied to PageRank that we refer to as \BiPR.